skttl/konstrukt-documentation/getting-started/configuration.md

 ## IKonstruktConfigurator

-To configure Konstrukt vis a `IKonstruktConfigurator` you can create a class anywhere in your project that inherits from the `IKonstruktConfigurator` interface and Konstrukt will automatically find them and register their configurations.
+To configure Konstrukt vis a `IKonstruktConfigurator` you can create a class anywhere in your project that inherits from the `IKonstruktConfigurator` interface and Konstrukt will automatically find them and register their configurations with the DI container.

 ```csharp
 public class MyKonstruktConfigurator : IKonstruktConfigurator